Quebec: British North America (1763–1867)

-Canadian province (1867–present)
+Traditional Quebec (1867–1960)

-In 1864, negotiations began for Canadian Confederation between the Province of Canada, New Brunswick and Nova Scotia.
-There were two conferences that year: the first conference, the Charlottetown Conference, and the second, the Quebec Conference at Quebec City.
+In 1864, negotiations began for Canadian Confederation between the Province of Canada, New Brunswick and Nova Scotia at the Charlottetown Conference and Quebec Conference.

-After having fought as a Patriote, George-Étienne Cartier entered politics in the Province of Canada, eventually becoming one of the co-premiers and an advocate for the union of the British North American provinces.
-He became one of the leading figures at the Quebec Conference, which produced the Quebec Resolutions, the foundation for Canadian Confederation.
+After having fought as a Patriote, George-Étienne Cartier entered politics in the Province of Canada, becoming one of the co-premiers and advocate for the union of the British North American provinces.
+He became a leading figure at the Quebec Conference, which produced the Quebec Resolutions, the foundation for Canadian Confederation.
 Recognized as a Father of Confederation, he successfully argued for the establishment of the province of Quebec, initially composed of the historic heart of the territory of the French Canadian nation and where French Canadians would most likely retain majority status.

-The Quebec Resolutions were implemented as the British North America Act, 1867, passed by the British Parliament at the request of the governments of the Province of Canada, New Brunswick, and Nova Scotia, following the London Conference of 1866.
-The British North America Act, 1867 was brought into force on July 1, 1867, creating Canada.
-It was composed of four founding provinces: New Brunswick, Nova Scotia, Ontario and Quebec.
-These last two came from the splitting of the Province of Canada, and used the old borders of Lower Canada for Quebec, and Upper Canada for Ontario.
+Following the London Conference of 1866, the Quebec Resolutions were implemented as the British North America Act, 1867 and brought into force on July 1, 1867, creating Canada.
+Canada was composed of four founding provinces: New Brunswick, Nova Scotia, Ontario and Quebec.
+These last two came from splitting the Province of Canada, and used the old borders of Lower Canada for Quebec, and Upper Canada for Ontario.
 On July 15, 1867, Pierre-Joseph-Olivier Chauveau became Quebec's first premier.